pmean/build-website/text/06/ContradictoryResearch.md

 appraisal](../category/CriticalAppraisal.html).
 for pages similar to this one at [Category: Critical with [general help resources](../GeneralHelp.html).
-You can also browse Children\'s Mercy Hospital website.
+You can also browse Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am age was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am age was written by Steve Simon while working at Children's Mercy

 <!---Do not use
-**[StATS]:** **Contradictory research (created age was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+**[StATS]:** **Contradictory research (created age was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Critical appraisal](../category/CriticalAppraisal.html).